How Admins & Users Can Make Google Workspace Security Even Stronger

 What can users of Google Workspace do to make account access even more secure?

-Use a long password
+Use a unique, long password

 By default, a Google Workspace password can be up to 100 characters long.
 Spaces within passwords are permitted, which means that password phrases can be used.
 A Google Workspace admin can increase the minimum required password length and the maximum possible password length.